helidon-io/helidon/docs/modules/injection/injection.md

 ## JNDI support

-The `helidon-service-jndi` module is a supporting module for Helidon Data.
-It provides limited JNDI lookup support for persistence integration and does not offer full JNDI compatibility.
+The `helidon-service-jndi` module provides limited JNDI lookup support backed by the global service registry.
+The naming context does not support direct binding, rebinding, unbinding, renaming, or listing bindings, and does not offer full JNDI compatibility.

 ## Startup